JerilynFranz/python-gen-tries/README.md

 ## Description

-A generalized trie implementation that provides classes and functions to create and manipulate a generalized trie data structure.
+A generalized trie implementation for python 3.9 or later that provides classes and functions to create and manipulate a generalized trie data structure.

 Unlike many Trie implementations which only support strings as keys and token match only at the character level, it is agnostic as to the